-Christmas is over and with the end of the holidays comes the clean up and storage of all your Christmas decorations, including your Christmas village.
-Storing your Christmas village involves ensuring that it will look as good next Christmas as it did the year before.
-Because most Christmas village sets include small, breakable buildings and accessories, storing your village properly is vitally important.
-Instead of quickly tossing your Christmas village in an old storage box, take the time to store it properly so you can enjoy it year after year.
+Christmas is over, and with the end of the holidays comes the clean-up and storage of all your holiday home decor and Christmas decorations, including your Christmas village.
+Properly storing your Christmas village ensures that it will look as good next Christmas as it did the year before.

 Video of the Day

 Wrap each piece in bubble wrap.
+If the bubble wrap doesn't fit inside the small boxes, consider using tissue paper instead.
 While it might be tempting to put two pieces together, those pieces can bump against one another and cause scratching, discoloration and breakage.

-Store your boxes containing the bubble-wrapped pieces in a plastic storage container with a snap-tight lid.
+Store your boxes containing the bubble-wrapped pieces in a heavy-duty, plastic storage container with a snap-tight lid.
 Cardboard boxes don't hold up well under weight, wetness or other unsavory conditions.
-Placing the boxes in a plastic storage container will keep them safe from bumps, liquids and scratches.
+Placing the boxes in a plastic storage container will protect them safe from bumps, liquids and scratches.